Kentucky Council on Postsecondary Education

 New Board Member Education and Orientation Program

 The Council and the appointed institution share in this responsibility of providing orientation to new board members.
-The state-level training provides you with high-level overviews of CPE, higher education governance, and the role of a trustee.
-The campus-level training focuses more specifically on institutional information needed to carry out duties.
-Both trainings will touch on legal issues such as open meeting and open record laws, and both must be completed within one year of appointment or election date.
+State-level training provides high-level overviews of CPE, higher education governance, and the role of a trustee.
+Campus-level training focuses more specifically on institutional information needed to carry out duties.
+Both trainings will touch on legal issues such as open meeting and open record laws, and both must be completed within one year of appointment or election.

 Continuing Education Opportunities